 Laura and Urkel are employees at Leroy's, the local hamburger hangout.
-Urkel decides to cook Laura dinner, but the klutzy nerd winds up burning down the restaurant.
+Urkel decides to cook Laura dinner, but he winds up burning down the restaurant.
 Leroy - exasperated once and for all at Urkel's unending clumsiness - decides to take the insurance settlement and get out of the restaurant business, but Rachel finds the opportunity of a lifetime in the burned-out rubble.

 Rachel opens up Rachel's Place, the new teen hangout (in place of the burned-out Leroy's).
 She also has her eye on her loan officer, Steve Webster, then begins talking about him around the house.
-Urkel overhears Rachel's conversation about treating Webster to a candlelight dinner ... and jumps to the conclusion that Rachel has her eye on him (even though he's a nerd and about 30 years younger).
+Urkel overhears Rachel's conversation about treating Webster to a candlelight dinner ... and jumps to the conclusion that Rachel has her eye on him.
 Urkel dons his best threads, and although Rachel is flattered, she finds she needs to clear up this misunderstanding.

 The subject in home economics class at school: marriage.
 Laura wants to be paired with any number of cute guys in her class for a project about marriage ... but winds up with Urkel instead.
 Urkel goes above and beyond what it takes to be a good husband, but winds up angering Laura when she feels smothered by his constant attention.
 Laura asks for some sympathy from her mother, but Harriette just wishes Carl would pay half as much attention to her as Urkel does Laura.